 The King and Queen were received there again in 1918, when they came to show their appreciation for the town’s war effort in making shoddy cloth for uniforms.

-During the war, my mother went to dances in the Town Hall on a Saturday evening.
+During WW2, my mother went to dances in the Town Hall on a Saturday evening.
 She would walk home to Dewsbury Moor in the blackout, feeling her way along the cemetery wall in the blackness of the night.
-In the late 1940s, after being de-mobbed, my dad went to dances there too, and that is where he and my mum met, danced, and fell in love.
+In the late 1940s, after being de-mobbed, my father went to dances there too, and that is where he and my mum met, danced, and fell in love.
 They continued to go to dances at the Town Hall…and they taught me to dance too, so that sometimes I could go with them and dance a slow foxtrot with my dad.

-When I was at junior school, I was often minded at weekends and holidays by my paternal grandmother, who lived a couple of hundred yards or so up Wakefield Rd.
+When I was at junior school, I was often minded at weekends and holidays by my paternal grandmother, who still lived a hundred yards or so up Wakefield Rd.
 My Great-grandfather, Edward, lived there too.
 As an only child, I had no playmates there, so I cajoled my gran into playing cards with me, or read books or played ball in the sloping yard.
 When my ball escaped under the gate, which it did frequently, the trick was to run down the steep hill of Wakefield Road and catch it before it reached the Town Hall.
 It’s a wonder I didn’t get run over crossing the main Leeds Road, but perhaps I was a sensible child.
 Sometimes I caught the ball by the Globe Inn on its way down.
 Only once do I remember the ball actually getting stopped by the grass mound of the Town Hall itself.
 Mostly, somebody walking up the hill would see the ball bouncing towards them, see me running after it and stop the ball in good time.

-I also took part in massed schools choirs concerts in the Victoria Hall when I was at the Grammar School.
+On a I also took part in massed schools choirs concerts in the Victoria Hall when I was at the Grammar School.
 Happy days!

 The Town Hall lies at the meeting place of two steep hills, Wakefield Road and Leeds Road.
 That made it susceptible to runaway vehicles embedding themselves into the building.
 In the 1950s a grass mound was constructed behind the building to protect it from runaways.
 It was partially successful.
 However, in 1967, the driver of a tanker full of liquid gas lost control coming down Leeds Road and it crashed into the Town Hall’s Wakefield Rd entrance.
 The vehicle became embedded in the building, but fortunately it did not catch fire or explode.